AbrhamW-Cloud/ADA-Project/README.md

 # Vitamin D and Fasting Glucose Analysis in NHANES(2011-2018)
-This repository contains survey-weighted statistical analyses examining the association between serum vitamin D levels and fasting glucose categories using NHANES data from 2011-2018.
-The analysis includes:
+This repository contains a fully reproducible statistical analysis examining the association between serum vitamin D levels and fasting glucose categories among U.S. adults using NHANES data from 2011–2018.

-- Survey-weighted ordinal regression (svyolr)

-- Survey-weighted binary logistic regression (svyglm, quasibinomial)

-Assumption checks for:

-- Linearity in the logit (Box–Tidwell approach)

-- Multicollinearity (Variance Inflation Factors)
+The primary model is a survey-weighted ordinal logistic regression (svyolr), with appropriate assumption checks and diagnostics.

+This project was developed as part of the Advanced Data Analysis (ADA) final project at Washington University in St. Louis.

 All methods correspond to the Advanced Data Analysis (ADA) final project.
 # Project Overview
-This project evaluates how serum 25-hydroxyvitamin D (LBXVIDMS) relates to fasting glucose status categorized as:
+This project evaluates how serum 25-hydroxyvitamin D (LBXVIDMS) relates to fasting glucose categories:

-- Normal: < 100 mg/dL
+Normal: < 100 mg/dL

-- Impaired: 100–125 mg/dL
+Impaired: 100–125 mg/dL

-- Diabetic: ≥ 126 mg/dL
+Diabetic: ≥ 126 mg/dL

-Because both vitamin D and glucose are measured in the MEC exam component, all analyses apply the appropriate NHANES complex survey design, including:
+Because both vitamin D and fasting glucose are measured in the NHANES MEC exam component, the analysis incorporates the correct complex survey design:

-- Stratification: SDMVSTRA
+Stratification: SDMVSTRA

-- Primary Sampling Units (Clusters): SDMVPSU
+Primary Sampling Units (Clusters): SDMVPSU

-- MEC Exam Weights: WTMEC2YR
+Sample Weights: WTMEC2YR

-Using the correct NHANES design ensures that results are nationally representative and valid at the population level.
+Using the NHANES design ensures nationally representative and unbiased estimates.

 ##  Files Included

 The repository currently contains the following files: